Ad Astra (film): Plot

-In the early 22nd century, mysterious cosmic ray-bursts emanating from Neptune cause power-surges which threaten to destroy all life in the Solar System.
+In the early 22nd century, mysterious cosmic-ray bursts emanating from Neptune cause power surges that threaten to destroy all life in the Solar System.
 Major Roy McBride is informed that the surge is antimatter in origin and may be connected to the "Lima Project", a space station in orbit around Neptune, sent twenty-nine years earlier to search for intelligent life and fuelled by antimatter.
 Roy's father, Clifford McBride, was the project's leader, a man considered a hero in SpaceCom history.
 Contact was lost sixteen years into its mission.
-Roy agrees to travel to Mars to use the last active long range communications station unaffected by the bursts in an effort to contact Clifford aboard the "Lima."
+Roy agrees to travel to Mars to use the last active long-range communications station unaffected by the bursts in an effort to contact Clifford aboard the "Lima".

 At the Moon SpaceCom base, Roy is told in secret by Colonel Pruitt that should he fail to make contact with the "Lima Project", the station will have to be destroyed.
 Roy obtains passage to Mars on the SpaceCom cruiser Cepheus.

-On the way to Mars the Cepheus attend a distress call from a research station.
-During the investigation the captain is killed, the ship continues to Mars but is hit by a surge as it attempts to land.
-Roy assumes command from the overwhelmed (now in charge) first officer and calmly lands the ship.
-After securing himself in the underground SpaceCom complex, Roy begins recording officially pre-written voice messages and transmitting them to the Lima Project in hopes that his father, Clifford, will respond.
-After an attempt, Roy ignores the official message and sends a personal message to his father, in the hope he will see him one day.
-Roy is then told he will be returning to Earth, his 'personal connection' making him unsuitable for further service.
+On the way to Mars the Cepheus attends a distress call from a research station.
+During the investigation the captain is killed.
+The ship continues to Mars but is hit by a surge as it attempts to land.
+Roy assumes command from the overwhelmed (but now in charge) First Officer, and calmly lands the ship.
+After securing himself in the underground SpaceCom complex, Roy begins recording officially pre-written voice messages and transmitting them to the Lima Project in hopes that his father will respond.
+Following several failed attempts, Roy ends up ignoring the official message and sends a personal message to his father stating that he hopes he will see him one day.
+Roy is then told he will be returning to Earth as his 'personal connection' makes him unsuitable for further service.

 Roy is visited by facility director Helen Lantos, who reveals that her parents were Lima Project team members.
-She shows him classified footage revealing that Clifford's team mutinied and attempted to return to Earth, causing him to shut off their life-support systems; her parents were among those killed and that the 'hero' story was created to hide the truth.
-She also admits that the Cepheus is carrying a nuclear weapon and has now been requisitioned for a secret 'seek and destroy' mission without Roy.
-Roy decides that he should deal with his father.
-Lantos facilitates Roy getting to the party's rocket as it prepares to depart.
+She shows him classified footage revealing that Clifford's team mutinied and attempted to return to Earth, causing him to shut off their life-support systems; her parents were among those killed.
+She also states that the Cepheus is carrying a nuclear weapon and has now been requisitioned for a secret 'seek and destroy' mission without Roy.
+Seeing that the 'hero' story was fabricated to hide the truth, Roy decides that he should deal with his father.
+Lantos facilitates Roy getting to the rocket as it prepares to depart.